 The Oxford Handbook of the Philosophy of Perception, which I edited, appeared in August 2015.
 It is a wide-ranging collection of article-sized entries that cover the latest thinking on perception.
 (Click below for my Introduction, which is an overview of the subject, aimed at a general audience).

-Some papers from the last two years
+Some papers from the last few years

 Recent Work on Perception